Configuring ADE

 Role of configuration packages

 ADE comes with pre-configured default configurations.
+You can find the latest versions in this GitHub repository.

-Configs to check when starting with ADE
+Configurations to check when starting with ADE

 Enforcing naming conventions and default attributes